 A timeless epic intertwining engaging storylines with a historical setting around the time of Christ.
 Wyler's film earned 11 Oscars and him a place in cinematic history.
 He initially served in the early 1920s in the New York Army National Guard and then in World War II as a Major in the Army Air Corps directing documentaries.

 3. It's a Wonderful Life by Frank Capra

 Capra's seminal holiday film has been an endearing classic to countless generations.
 Capra initially served in World War I as an officer teaching artillerymen mathematics at Fort Point in San Francisco.
 He then served a second time in World War II earning the rank of colonel in the Army Signal Corps.
 He directed documentary films and worked directly for General George C. Marshall.

-4. Tie!
-Gone with the Wind and The Wizard of Oz by Victor Fleming
+4. Gone with the Wind and The Wizard of Oz by Victor Fleming (tied for 4th)

 Two of cinema's most memorable films, Gone with the Wind and The Wizard of Oz were both directed by Victor Fleming who served in World War I in the photographic section of the US Army.
 Both films are masterpieces with Gone with the Wind earning eight Oscars and The Wizard of Oz coming away with two Oscars.